|Approved by||Senate, 30 September 2015|

 1. Communication Channels and Categories

-ii.
-Communications relating to administrative processes and support services e.g. enrolment, and final examination results, health and disability support information (mainly from central services such as Academic Services and Student Services).
+- Communications relating to administrative processes and support services; e.g. enrolment, and final examination results, health and disability support information (mainly from central services such as Student Experience and Student and Academic Services).

-iii.
-Serious incident communications e.g. relating to a natural disaster or to a critical incident involving an individual student or students.
+- Serious incident communications; e.g. relating to a natural disaster or to a critical incident involving an individual student or students.

-iv.
-Service communications to individuals i.e. where a support service needs to contact an individual student.
+- Service communications to individuals; i.e. where a support service needs to contact an individual student.

 2. Student Communication Framework